Some simple activities like exercising, cooking, and listening to music can help boost the production of your feel-good hormones.

-- yogurt, beans, eggs, meats with low-fat content, and almonds, which are just a few foods linked to dopamine release
+- yogurt, beans, eggs, meats with low-fat content, and almonds are just a few foods linked to dopamine release

-- foods high in tryptophan, which have been linked to increased serotonin levels
+- foods high in tryptophan have been linked to increased serotonin levels

-- foods containing probiotics, such as yogurt, kimchi, and sauerkraut, which can influence the release of hormones
+- foods containing probiotics, such as yogurt, kimchi, and sauerkraut, can influence the release of hormones

 There are several supplements that may help increase your happy hormone levels.
 Here are just a few to consider: